k78ma/quartz/content/3A/MTE 320/Practical Single-Phase Transformer.md

 - Note that $I_{o}$ is usually very small and the losses in $R_{p}$ at no load can be neglected.
 It is due to the no-load losses that the transformer gets warm even when it is not loaded.
 - Under load, copper losses, which are the losses due to the resistances of primary and secondary circuits, are added to the core losses (no-load losses) to make the total loss in the transformer.

 Since the impedances of the shunt branch is normally very high (especially in large power transformers), the current $I_{o}$ is negligible compared to the currents in the windings.
-As a result, the shunt branch is usually neglected in the analysis of transformers.
+As a result, **the shunt branch is usually neglected in the analysis of transformers**.
 If the efficiency of the transformer is to be calculated, the shunt branch cannot be neglected, as it contains the resistance standing for the no-load or core losses.